Maciej90/Time-is-over/README.md

 > [!IMPORTANT]
 Application under construction.
-To check current progress, use the npm install commands.
-Then use the npm start command.
+To check current progress, use the ` npm install `.
+Then use the ` npm start `.
 Scan the QR code using the Expo Go app on your phone.

 ## Time is over screenshots